ABOUT KATE BERNAL

 There are almost no pictures of me during my teenage years.
 I didn’t allow people to take pictures of me.
 I still don’t love it, but I make the effort.

 I was in my first year of high school, and we were assigned a team project at school to create a high-quality magazine about technology.
 My group and I did a great job using design software.
 I remember buying very expensive magazine-quality paper and ink.
-The technology magazine was such a great success that it was shared in Spain.
+The technology magazine was so successful that it was shared in Spain.

 The sad story is that I don’t have a copy of it anymore, neither digitally nor physically.
 I still have nightmares about it.
 I’ve learned my lesson.
 I back up everything in the cloud now.